R-Denzel/OOP-CAT2-/README.md

 If the second number is zero, an ArithmeticException is caught, and a meaningful message ("Cannot divide by zero!") is displayed.

-The finally block ensures that the scanner is properly closed.